From Idea to Issued Patent: A Quick Overview

 3. Working with the Patent Office

-After filing a utility patent application, you enter the examination phase.
-An examiner at the U.S. Patent and Trademark Office (USPTO) will review your application to ensure it meets legal requirements (such as novelty and non-obviousness).
-This can involve “office actions” where the examiner raises objections or rejections.
+After the application is filed, it is assigned to a patent examiner.
+Sometimes it takes a bizarrely long time to get examined (my record, I think, is 11 years from application to issuance).
+Sometimes it happens “fast” within a year or two.
+But usually you’re looking at several rounds of “office actions” where the examiner raises objections or rejections.
 Note that you can expect to get a “101” rejection in many cases.
 Section 101 is textually very generous as to what is patent-eligible, but a series of court decisions have imported non-textual limitations that have turned it into a bar even for inventions that cost billions of dollars to develop.
 I could write a book on this topic and still not cover it fully (and the book would probably be outdated 48 hours after I wrote it).
 My advice is to work closely with a lawyer with a strong understanding of 101 jurisprudence.
 As an aside, I’ve done patent examiner interviews where I’ve bonded with the examiner over our mutual confusion about how 101 applies in a particular case.
 The Supreme Court will eventually have to clarify the limits, but until it does there will be a lot of guessing, even by the most experienced lawyers.

 If the examiner concludes that the application meets all criteria, you receive a notice of allowance.
 After paying the issue fee, the USPTO formally grants your patent.
 This “issued patent” gives you the right, for a limited term (generally 20 years from your filing date of your first utility application, but not the provisional), to exclude others from making, using, selling, or importing the claimed invention in the United States.
 As a practical matter, after eBay v.
 MercExchange, the “right to exclude” has morphed into a “right to demand license fees”, as after that case, an injunction is as unusual as seeing a zebra in Central Park.
 U.S. Inventor is working to strengthen the patent system.